 Using a local advertising platform to derive variables like language, audience, weather, and time to create contextualized messaging is a strong strategy for capturing your audience’s attention.
 For example, you can switch up products for a retail brand based on the weather in their current location.
 If a user is currently in a location where it’s raining the ad will show a rain jacket, if they’re outside in the sun, the ad will show sunglasses.
 By delivering an ad that is more relevant to the consumer’s current location – and mindset – you are more likely to resonate with their needs at that moment in time.

-If your mobile advertising creative isn’t performing as well as you’d like it to, rich media formats like these — coupled with location targeting — are a must.
+If your local mobile advertising creative isn’t performing as well as you’d like it to, rich media formats like these — coupled with location targeting — are a must.
 For more rich media best practices, and ideas on how you can make your ads more effective, get in touch with us today.

 Want to know how CPG manufacturers can scale location targeting to increase store trips and sales?
 Here’s a hint: Putting […]READ